GIGANTO

 --Markus Raymond

-Thanks to MD Carter for allowing me to borrow this image from his website, The Monsters of Jack Kirby.
+Thanks to MD Carter for allowing me to borrow the original main image from his website, The Monsters of Jack Kirby.

 CLARIFICATIONS: